paldhous/ucb/2016/dataviz/md_raw/class3.md

 Instead, we need to be able check individual years, and draw a treemap for each one.
 To do that, select `Year` in the `Dimensions` panel and `Duplicate`.

 Select the new variable and `Convert to Discrete` and then rename it `Year (discrete)`.
-Now drag this new variable to `Filters` and select 2013 (the last year for which there is data).
+Now drag this new variable to `Filters` and select 2014.

 ![](./img/class3_10.jpg)

-The treemap now displays the data for 2013:
+The treemap now displays the data for 2014:

 ![](./img/class3_11.jpg)

 That's good for a snapshot of the data, but with a little tinkering, we can adapt this visualization to show change in the number of neonatal deaths over time at the national, regional and global levels.

 Select `Year (discrete)` in the `Filters` shelf and `Filter ...` to edit the filter.
-Select all the years with odd numbers and click `OK`:
+Select all the years with even numbers and click `OK`:

 ![](./img/class3_12.jpg)